frostoven/Cosmosis/README.md

 #### Excellent modding support
 You can make a fully interactable space ship yourself **with zero programming experience**.
 All you need is a copy of Blender 2.8 and to follow the guide on mesh codes.
-Blender does not even need any add-ons for this to work.
+Blender does not even need any special add-ons for this to work, though a future add-on is on the roadmap to make some tedious tasks faster.

 If you are a coder, coded modding support is planned but currently low priority due to the fact the game is still rapidly changing.
 Adding such support in